Kane Evans: Background

 Evans was born in Sydney, Australia.

 Evans played his junior football for the Leichhardt Wanderers, Balmain Police Boys and Leichhardt Juniors before being signed by the Sydney Roosters.

 In 2011 and 2012, Evans played for the Roosters' NYC team.
 At the end of 2011, Evans was named at prop in the 2011 NYC team of the year.
 In 2012, Evans played for the New South Wales under-20 team and the Junior Kangaroos.
 In 2013, Evans moved on to the Roosters' New South Wales Cup team, the Newtown Jets.
 At the end of 2013, Evans was named on the interchange bench in the 2013 New South Wales Cup team of the year and played for Fiji at the World Cup.
 Evans played 5 matches.

 Playing career

 2014

 In round 2 of the 2014 NRL season, Evans made his NRL debut for the Sydney Roosters, coming off the interchange bench against the Parramatta Eels in the Roosters 56–4 win at the SFS.
 On 9 April 2014, Evans extended his contract for a further 3 years, keeping him at the Roosters until the end of the 2017 season.
-In May 2014 Evans was selected to play for Fiji in the 2014 Pacific Rugby League International against Samoa.
+In May 2014 Evans was selected to play for Fiji in the 2014 Pacific Test against Samoa.
 Evans played at prop in Fiji's 16–32 loss at Penrith Stadium.
 Evans finished the 2014 NRL season having played in 9 matches for the Roosters.